Requesting school uniform

 What is in a pack of new school uniform?

 During most of the year, you can request 6 items from a range that includes basic uniform, PE clothing, stationery, a school bag, a warm coat, underwear and trainers.
 We do not supply school shoes.
 The choice of items is sometimes restricted during the busy summer period.

 How does the pack of uniform get to the family?

-The professional who referred the child to us collects the bag from our premises.
+The professional who referred the child to us collects the bag from our premises at 525 Ferry Road.
 In exceptional circumstances, our volunteers can deliver it to the referrer’s place of work.
 The professional is responsible for giving it to the family in whatever way is most appropriate to their circumstances.

 What information do I need to fill in a uniform request form?

 You need to tell us the child’s school, year group, gender, initials and DAY of birth.
 This is for our internal admin.
 We also need to know their clothing and foot size if you are requesting socks), and what colour and style of clothing is preferred.
 You will also need to pass on your full contact details.

 We will ask you for the principle reason for referring the child to ESUB for school uniform.
 We don’t need to know the details, but we ask you to let us know the overall reason such as low income, domestic difficulties or benefit problems.